Tygron/python-tygronsdk/README.md

 ## SDK Structure
 #### SDK Object
-The SDK Object is the main access to all sdk functionality.
+The SDK Object is the main access to all SDK functionality.

 #### Environments
 Functionality within the SDK is split up into a number of environments: